willybrauner/low-router/README.md

   // Do something with the response...
 });

-// Push a pathname to the browser history history.push("/foo");
+// Push to the browser history will trigger the router resolve method history.push("/foo");
 history.push({ name: "bar", params: { id: 123 } });